-The BASstat is intended to be powered by a Class 2 compliant power source and only accepts 24VAC with no more than 5VA of power consumption.
-It should be powered by a Class 2 power source complying with the requirements of the National Electric Code (NEC) article 725.
+The BASstat is intended to be powered by a Class 2 compliant power source and only accepts 24VAC with no more than 5VA of power consumption and should be powered by a Class 2 power source complying with the requirements of the National Electric Code (NEC) article 725.
+The power rating of a Class 2 power source is limited to 100 VA.
 The transformer or power supply complying with the Class 2 rating must carry a corresponding listing from a regulatory agency such as Underwriters Laboratories (UL).